Home / Industries & Entities / Local & State Government

 City officials are charged with keeping residents safe and ensuring a constant supply of safe, clean drinking water.
 This includes being able to identify likely sources of PFAS and how PFAS can spread from these sources to the municipal water supply.
 Pace® has the information you need to know and can meet the PFAS testing requirements of communities, large and small.

-Since traditional wastewater treatment doesn’t remove PFAS, it is one of the primary ways PFAS can be spread to community drinking water supplies.
+Since traditional wastewater treatment does not remove PFAS, it is one of the primary ways PFAS can be spread to community drinking water supplies.
 Pace® offers non-potable water testing services that can analyze for targeted and non-targeted PFAS, including PFAS precursors, to help you diagnose a PFAS problem and determine its source.

-Tribal officials have many of the same concerns as other community leaders, and Tribal lands are subject to many of the same regulations.
+Tribal officials have many of the same concerns as other community leaders, and Tribal Lands are subject to many of the same regulations.
 Unfortunately, they don’t always have access to the same resources, and the sources of PFAS contamination aren’t always under their control.
 Pace® is a go-to resource in the effort to ensure Tribal communities have access to safe, clean drinking water.

 There are several test methods available to detect PFAS.
 Choosing